solana-foundation/developer-content/docs/core/accounts.md

 In other words, creating a data account for a custom program requires two steps:

-1. Invoke the System Program to create an account, which then transfer ownership to a custom program
+1. Invoke the System Program to create an account, which then transfers ownership to a custom program
 2. Invoke the custom program, which now owns the account, to then initialize the account data as defined in the program logic